 Do I have a sign on my back that says FEMINIST: PROVOKE ME?
 The last few days at work have made me think that I do.
 I generally try to be quiet and keep my head down when it comes to any sort of political or hot button issue at work, mainly because I know that my opinions are different than many of my coworkers and unless someone wants to engage in an intellectual conversation where both parties have a chance to speak, it really isn’t worth my time.
 However, the following is an actual conversation that took place today:

-Someone came into my office and told me that, although he had learned from his past that it is inappropriate to comment on a women’s appearance, he could however comment on her clothes (I’m not quite sure how that was rationalized or why he was bringing it up) but he ended his thought by telling me my nail polish looked nice.
+Someone came into my office and told me that, although he had learned from his past that it is inappropriate to comment on a women’s appearance, he could however comment on her clothes.
+I’m not quite sure how that was rationalized but he ended his thought by telling me my nail polish looked nice.
 In the past, I’d have shrugged a comment like this off my shoulders but I feel like I’ve finally gained enough confidence in myself to respond (and this isn’t the first time he’s said this exact same thing with some other random “compliment” about my attire).